How to plan your Causeway Coastal Route

 From the Nine Glens of Antrim through to the views of Donegal the Antrim coastal road is simply one of the most scenic drives in the world.
 You may not be aware of it but Ireland has some absolutely beautiful beaches and the Northern Ireland beaches are no exception.
 From miles of sandy beaches that stretch forever to rockier shores and sands making for long walks Northern Ireland’s beaches are truly some of the best on the Island.

-How long does it take to drive the Causeway coastal route?
-The route itself is 120 miles of stunning coastal beauty and a contender for ‘World’s Greatest Road Journey’.
+- How long does it take to drive the Causeway coastal route?

-- How to plan your Causeway Coastal Route
+- How far is the Causeway Coastal Route from Belfast?

 - How long is the coastal Causeway Route?